tushartushar/taksidiotis/guide.md

 • Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
 It feels a lot like being in Italy, people are always singing and the food is delicious.
 Don’t forget to visit the Achileon, Sissi’s holiday palace.

+* Lefkada: Amazing beaches, easily accesible as you can travel there by car.
+You can combine your vacation there by visiting other Ionian islands.
+Lefkada is quite a pieceful island with fewer tourists than other greek islands.

 ##Theatre

 • If you like a bit of art visit the Municipal Theatre in Pireus.
 In the heart of the city, reachable by many means of transport it often hosts rather interesting plays with known greek actors.